-Would you chose the XC60 R-Design D5 over a Mercedes-Benz or BMW rival?
-Tell us what you think in the comments.
+Would you choose the XC60 over a BMW X3 or Benz GLC?
+Tell us what you think in the comments section below.

 The XC60 is a mid-sized SUV with dimensions similar to its Audi Q5, Mercedes-Benz GLC and BMW X3 rivals.
 The XC60 is 4688mm long, 2117mm wide and 1685mm tall.

-Storage inside is good, with two cupholders and large door pockets in the front, and two cupholders and smaller door pockets in the back.
+Cabin storage is good, with two cupholders and large door pockets in the front and two cupholders and smaller door pockets in the back.
 The centre console storage area under the centre armrest is also a decent size.

 Price and features